TNOCS/minify-geojson/README.md

                                       minified unless the -k flag is used too.
   -c, --coordinates Positive number   Only keep the first n digits of each coordinate.
   -d, --decimals Positive number      Only keep the first n digits of each decimal property.
-  -s, --src File names                Source files to process: you do not need to supply the
+  -s, --src File names                Source files to process: default option, you do not need to
-                                      -s flag.
+                                      supply the -s flag.
   -v, --verbose Boolean               Output is verbose.

 Examples